TZstatsADS/Fall2020-Project1-daling11/dev/README.md

 ### Code dev/lib Folder

-The lib directory contains various files with function definitions and computation codes for your data analysis.
+The lib directory contains various files with function definitions and computation codes for my data analysis.

+Please read the file with name anes_timeseries and file .Rhistory